ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 Each of these estimates allows us to model different scenarios and account for uncertainty in new student generation in the Monte Carlo simulations.

-Similar to the survival rates, the choice of aggregation method can be informed by the stability of generation rates over time and the presence of any external factors that might have affected generation rates in specific years.
+Similar to the survival rates, the choice of aggregation method can be informed by the stability of generation rates over time and the presence of any external factors.
-However, the choice of aggregation method does not significantly affect the overall projections, as the Monte Carlo simulation framework captures the uncertainty in generation rates.
+Empirically, this choice often has limited impact on aggregate district projections, though school-level results can be more sensitive.
+Consider running a small sensitivity check comparing a simple average, a recent-year weight, and a regression-based forecast to verify stability for your data.

 ## Monte Carlo Simulations